ViennaTools/ViennaPS/README.md

 * [pybind11](https://github.com/pybind/pybind11) (only for building Python libs)

 ## Installing

+> [!NOTE]
+> For more detailed installation instructions and troubleshooting tips, please refer to the ViennaPS [documentation](https://viennatools.github.io/ViennaPS/inst/).

 The CMake configuration automatically checks if the dependencies are installed.
 If CMake is unable to find them, the dependencies will be built from source with the _buildDependencies_ target.
 Notably, ViennaPS operates as a header-only library, eliminating the need for a formal installation process.
 Nonetheless, we advise following the outlined procedure to neatly organize and relocate all header files to a designated directory: